Geometry from Integrability: Multi-Leg Fishnet Integrals in Two Dimensions: Fishnet integrals in 2 dimensions and Calabi-Yau motives

-Note that the different singular Calabi-Yau spaces that correspond to graphs with $\ell$ vertices, but with different graph topology, are all singular limits of the same $M_{\ell, {\rm def}}$.
-On the other hand, the K\"ahler resolution of these different singular Calabi-Yau geometries depends on the specifics of the singular degeneration and is much more involved.
-We therefore only illustrate it for few examples of train track and triangle track graphs.
+Note that the different singular Calabi-Yau spaces that correspond to graphs with the same number $\ell$ of vertices, but with different graph topology, are all singular limits of the same $M_{\ell, {\rm def}}$.
+The K\"ahler resolution of these different singular Calabi-Yau geometries, however, depends on the specifics of the singular degeneration and is much more involved.
+We therefore only illustrate it for a few examples of train track and triangle track graphs.

 At one loop, $\ell=1$, the CY manifold is a smooth variety: the quadratic and the cubic covers define smooth elliptic curves (see Table~\ref{Table:topdataone}), for which the evaluation of the periods is straightforward.
-There is, however, one important difference between the one-loop integrals for the square and hexagonal tilings: For the square tiling, the corresponding family of elliptic curves is the Legendre family $y^2=x(x-1)(x-z)$, which depends on one parameter $z$.
-In the hexagonal case, the elliptic curve is at a special point of complex multiplication with an order three automorphism.
-From the physics perspective, this is a direct consequence of the star-triangle relation.
+There is, however, one important difference between the one-loop integrals for the square and hexagonal tilings: For the square tiling, the corresponding family of elliptic curves is the Legendre curve \beq y^2=x(x-1)(x-z), \eeq which depends on one parameter $z$.
+In the hexagonal case, the elliptic curve is at a special point of complex multiplication (CM) with an order three automorphism.
+Using the conformal transformation to fix the three points $(a_1,a_2,a_3)$ in the left-hand side graph in eq.~\eqref{eq:startriangle} to $(1,\alpha,\alpha^2)$ (with $\alpha=\exp(2 \pi i/3)$) and homogenizing eq.~\eqref{eq:defsingCY} with $d=3$, which gives eq.~\eqref{eq:cubics} in the $(Y:X:Z)$ homogeneous coordinates of $\mathbb{P}^2$, we get the CM elliptic curve ${\cal C}^{(1)}_1$: \beq Y^3=X^3-Z^3\ . \eeq Let $K=\mathbb{Q}[\alpha]$ and ${\underline K}=H^1_K({\cal C}_1^{(1)})/\mathbb{Q}$ be the Hodge structure of the CM elliptic curve ${\cal C}^{(1)}_1$.
+The monodromies of the deformation family of the elliptic curve with $3 \psi XYZ=3 z^{-1/3}XYZ$ and the periods at the orbifold points $\psi=0$ are given in eqs.~(6.9) and (6.22) of ref.~\cite{Aganagic:2006wq}.
+This particular CM Hodge structure will play a key r\^ole in the geometric interpretation of the star-triangle relation.
+First note (explicitly from the analysis of ref.~\cite{Aganagic:2006wq}) that the Hodge structure ${\underline K}$ splits as \beq {\underline K}=H^1_{K}({\cal C}_1^{(1)})/\mathbb{Q}= H_+({\cal C}^{(1)}_1) \oplus H_-({\cal C }^{(1)}_1)\ ,\eeq i.e., it splits into an invariant and an anti-invariant part under complex conjugation.

 In the two-loop case, $\ell=2$, which corresponds to a K3 surface, we can see how the difference between the square and hexagonal tiling extends to higher-dimensional geometries.
 In both cases, the smooth K3 surface defined by the toric variety specified by eq.~\eqref{eq:polyhedra} has Picard rank ${\rm rk(Pic)}=2$ coming from $B=(\mathbb{P}^1)^2$.
 For the square tiling, the geometry acquires fifteen nodes at the intersection diamonds in \Figref{fignodalcuspk3}, while for the hexagonal tiling, it acquires eight cusp singularities.
 The local situation near the singularities is simply